BKuljanin/STM32-CAN-LINK/README.md

 - `CAN_HasNewStatus() / CAN_GetLastStatus()`

-  Non-blocking interface to check for and retrieve the latest received motor status message.
+  Check for and retrieve the latest received motor status message.

 - `HAL_CAN_RxFifo0MsgPendingCallback()`